DATA PRIVACY NOTICE

 Bates Wells & Braithwaite Limited, Solicitors (“BWB”), is the Data Controller (contact details below).
 This means it decides how your Personal Data is processed and for what purposes.

 3. How do we process your personal data?

-If you are client or an employee of BWB, or you contract with us to provide a service to us or to our clients or employees, your Personal Data, which we collect under the terms of that contract or because, in order to perform that contract, your Personal Data is required in accordance with our obligations under the GDPR, where necessary keeping Personal Data up-to-date; by storing and destroying it securely; by not collecting or retaining excessive amounts of data; by protecting Personal Data from loss, misuse, unauthorised access and disclosure by the training of our staff following the guidance of the ICO, the use of cyber security, procedures and protections and the general protocols, under which we collect, store, process and transfer data under the terms of our contract with you.
+If you are client or an employee of BWB, or you contract with us to provide a service to us or to our clients or employees or otherwise make contact with us, your Personal Data, which we collect under the terms of that contract or because, in order to perform that contract, your Personal Data is required in accordance with our obligations under the GDPR, where necessary keeping Personal Data up-to-date; by storing and destroying it securely; by not collecting or retaining excessive amounts of data; by protecting Personal Data from loss, misuse, unauthorised access and disclosure by the training of our staff following the guidance of the ICO, the use of cyber security, procedures and protections and the general protocols, under which we collect, store, process and transfer data under the terms of our contract with you.
 We have introduced appropriate technical measures, training and protocols to protect that Personal Data which, as far as possible, are practical and proportionate to the risk.

 Where you are not currently a client, employee or contractor with BWB, but you wish to receive information from us, our collection, processing, storage, updating and destruction of your Personal Data will be based on your active consent, which we will seek by appropriate means.
 In this case we will not retain your Personal Data unless there is some other legal requirement to do so following your withdrawal of consent.